Danny10ison/Simple_book_management_system/README.md

 # Simple_book_management_system
-This is a project composed mainly of fastapi and HTMX using postgres as the database.
+This is a project of fastapi and HTMX using postgres as the database.
 The purpose of this project is to illustrate how I create a simple website plus CRUD functionalities with no JavaScript, using only HTML, CSS, and Python.
 HTMX is a plugin that allows this to be possible.

 # HTMX Attributes